stanleySimeon/BOOKSTORE/README.md

 # BOOKSTORE

-> Bookstore is a web app that allow user to add a book to a reading list and have functionalities to remove book, and show user reading progress.
+> Bookstore is a web app that allow user to addBook a book to a reading list and have functionalities to remove book, and show user reading progress.
 I made this project to test my React and Redux skills...

 ## Built With